INTRODUCTION

 STEP 2 - TESTING THE OIL | BACK TO TOP

 Before committing to take on an oil source, it's important to know the quality of the oil you'll be using to make Biodiesel.

-Like making a good meal, it's important to start with good ingredients.
-Making Biodiesel is really no different.
-So, what makes oil "Good" or "Bad"?
+"Good" or "Bad"?
 Two main factors really.

-A How WET the oil is and
+A How WET the oil is and B How ACIDIC the oil is.

 Find really wet, highly acidic oil and your life with Biodiesel isn't going to be fun.